Why Cyber Attackers Target E-Commerce Sites

 Cybercriminals are increasingly using phishing campaigns to bypass perimeter defense solutions.
 Your employees might click on a malicious email link thinking it’s from a trusted source.
 This would give the hacker the opportunity to install malware, spread laterally, and gain access to your servers, databases, and applications.

-With software-defined micro-segmentation, you can create logical segments coupled with intent-based resource access policies.
+, you can create logical segments coupled with intent-based resource access policies.
 These can span the hybrid infrastructure without requiring VLAN/ACLs or complex rules and configurations.
-Security policies can be driven down to application environments, users, and individual workloads, ensuring that access to applications is denied, unless explicitly allowed (in other words, zero trust).
+Security policies can be driven down to application environments, users, and individual workloads, ensuring that access to applications is denied, unless explicitly allowed (in other words, zero trust

 A company’s cybersecurity posture is only as strong as its weakest link, which is often an employee who hasn’t been educated on cyber hygiene best practices.
 You should train employees, vendors, and affiliates about security best practices.
 An informed workforce will be on its guard against phishing attacks and similar social engineering tactics used by hackers to exploit human psychology.

 More rare — but not unheard of — are inside attackers.
 In September, e-commerce company Shopify reported that two rogue employees planned an inside job to steal transactional data.3

 Tesla, the largest seller of electric vehicles (EVs) worldwide, avoided an inside threat this summer when an employee was offered $500,000 to deploy malware on the Tesla network that would allow a cybercriminal group to demand ransom.
 Fortunately, the worker reported the bribe to Tesla.4

 Zero Trust Security for E-Commerce Businesses